Kautzman/HPSim/README.md

 # HPSim

 Healing Simulator for WoW.

 SimCraft doesn't model healing well and I feel we need some of that.

 Primary Goals:
 - Be able to effectively derive various healing metrics from custom fights definitions and custom healing strategies.
   - HPS, Efficiency, Identify 'problem areas' in your spec or strategy.
 - Create something that's more accessible for casual use than SimCraft.
-- Make the oupt easy to handle on a high level without sacrificing detailed reporting.
+- Make the output easy to handle on a high level without sacrificing detailed reporting.
 - Allow for rapid development iteration with smart infrastructure.

 Secondary Goals: